DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - The choice of one or more distribution platforms therefore also determines design choices for an ebook.
 </div>

-##Ebook stores: Amazon, Apple, Google, Kobo, Sony
+##Ebook stores

 There are many channels for the distribution of ebooks.
-Perhaps surprisingly, traditional retailers (for example, large bookstores such as Libris or AKO in the Netherlands) generally play no more than a marginal role in selling electronic publications.
+Perhaps surprisingly, traditional retailers generally play no more than a marginal role in selling electronic publications.
 A notable exception is Barnes & Noble with its range of NOOK devices and dedicated ebook store.
 Major players in the field include Amazon, Apple, Google, Barnes & Noble and Kobo.

-These ebook stores typically charge a percentage for each publication sold, usually no less than 30% of the retail price. [^apple-press-percentage]^,^[^guardian-amazon-hachette] With the exception of Google, most of the major retailers sell their ebooks in a way that is closely integrated with their own branded e-reader hardware (Kindle, iPad, NOOK, etc.).
+These ebook stores typically charge a percentage for each publication sold, usually no less than 30% of the retail price. [^apple-press-percentage],[^guardian-amazon-hachette] With the exception of Google, most of the major retailers sell their ebooks in a way that is closely integrated with their own branded e-reader hardware (Kindle, iPad, NOOK, etc.).
 For example, publications purchased on Amazon's Kindle are immediately downloaded to the device, rather than having to connect the device to a computer and then transfer the downloaded purchases manually.

 Each retailer requires publishers to upload files in a specific format or formats.
 Apple for example only supports EPUB or publications made using iBooks Author, and doesn't allow PDFs. [^apple-publication-guidelines] Amazon with its Kindle Direct Publishing program supports a broader range of formats, including AZW, EPUB, PDF and even Microsoft Word documents. [^kindle-direct-publishing]

-##Online reading platforms: Issuu, Scribd, Internet Archive, websites/blogs
+##Online reading platforms

 Online reading platforms are browser-based platforms for reading electronic publications.
 Publications can be presented in a variety of formats.
 The choice of online platform (and thus of publication format) also has consequences for distribution methods and accessibility.